OCRComputer ScienceExam Board Revision

 Master OCR Computer Science Binary using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Binary is a base-2 numeral system that uses only two digits, 0 and 1, to represent all values.
-It is the fundamental language of computers, enabling them to process and store data.
+Binary is a base-2 numeral system that uses only two digits, 0 and 1.
+It is the foundational language of computers, enabling them to process and store data.

 Key Concepts

-• 2Each binary digit (bit) represents a power of 2.
+• 2Each binary digit is called a 'bit'.

-• 5Conversions between binary and decimal systems are essential for understanding computer operations.
+• 5Conversions between binary and decimal are essential for understanding data representation.

 Simple Explanation